nguyenquyhy/Sponge-Discord/README.md

 ### How to get channel ID

 1. Get the URL to the channel
-   - If you are using the Dicord app, simply right click on on channel name and choose copy link and paste the link some where
+   - If you are using the Discord app, simply right click on on channel name and choose copy link and paste the link somewhere

    ![http://i.imgur.com/8scvoyS.png](http://i.imgur.com/8scvoyS.png)
    - If you are not using the Discord app, navigate to the channel from discordapp.com and look at the address bar of your browser